-At its worst, bunion pain can severely impact your quality of life.
+Bunion pain is one of those things in life that you wouldn’t wish on anybody, let alone yourself.
+It can be debilitating to deal with, and can even diminish your quality of life.
 Necessary daily tasks may become deeply unpleasant to perform.
 Hobbies you used to participate in regularly may become too painful to enjoy at all.

 And if the bump at the base of your big toe isn’t causing you too much discomfort yet, just know this: without taking action now, it will.

 Understanding bunions, what causes them, and how to manage the pain can help you take control of your foot health.
 In this article, we’ll discuss what bunions are, how to recognize them, and how to manage the pain at home.
 We’ll also explore when it’s time to seek professional help.

 Besides being painful and unsightly, bunions can be defined as a type of deformity that develops on the metatarsophalangeal (MTP) joint at the base of the big toe.
 The bony bump occurs as a result of prolonged pressure on the foot, often from wearing tight, narrow shoes or high heels.

 Bunion symptoms include soreness, swelling, and redness in the affected area of the foot.
 They can start as mild, but will always worsen over time.
 Unfortunately, many people wait until symptoms become severe before reaching out for help.
 Not only is this unnecessary – there are plenty of ways to mitigate bunion pain – but it also increases their chances of needing surgery.

 Bunions are progressive deformities that only ever stagnate or get worse over time—never better—so getting your pain under control as soon as possible should be your highest priority.